-Indonesian Bird’s nest are more premium and valuable as the quality is much higher.
-The price can be varying $500 – $700 for 100 grams of such bird nests.
+Indonesian bird’s nests are more premium and valuable due to their higher quality.
+The price can vary between $500 and $700 for 100g of such bird’s nests.

-Malaysian bird’s nests are of lower quality and much more affordable, it can be bought from about $200 for 100 gram.
+Malaysian bird’s nests are of lower quality and much more affordable – they can be bought for about $200 per 100g.

 Is bird’s nest good for pregnancy and cancer?
 Is red bird’s nest made from swiftlets blood?
 Be sure to check out the myths and benefits before purchasing your bird’s nest!

-- Eating bird’s nest during pregnancy – fair skin for my baby
+- Eating it during pregnancy results in fair skin for my baby

-- Eating bird’s nest during pregnancy – asthma for my baby
+- Eating it during pregnancy leads to asthma for my baby

 - Red bird’s nests are made from the swiftlets blood

-- Caves nests are better than farm nest
+- Caves’ nests are better than farms’ nest

-- Red bird’s nests are better than white bird’s nest
+- Red nests are better than white nests

-- Swiftlets are harmed in the harvesting of bird’s nests
+- Swiftlets are harmed in the harvesting process

-Is it safe to eat bird nest everyday?
-Some type (such as white bird’s nest) is safe to consume every day while others such as golden and red bird nest should be consumed in moderation due to the high minerals content.
+Is it safe to eat this nutritious food every day?
+Some types (such as white bird’s nest) are safe to consume daily while others such as golden and red nests should be consumed in moderation due to the high mineral content.

 - High nutritional value